Link Building: The Operations Guide for SEO Teams and Agencies

 Digital PR pitches a data study or news angle to journalists at major publications.
 Conversion rate is 1 to 4% (much lower than guest posts) but the placements earn DR 70-95 sources and often natural follow-on links.
 The model: build an original data asset, pitch via HARO and direct journalist contacts, follow up tightly.
 A single Wall Street Journal mention can produce 20 to 40 secondary links over the next 60 days.

 Identify dead resources that have inbound links, build a replacement, pitch the webmaster of every linking page.
-Conversion rate is 5 to 12% on relevant prospects.
-The work is volume-intensive: we typically need 200-400 outreach emails to land 10-20 confirmed replacements.
+Conversion is modest per prospect; the tactic relies on volume of qualified targets to land a useful placement set per campaign.
 Tools: Ahrefs broken-backlink reports, Sitebulb dead-page crawls, manual page-by-page verification.

 Unlinked Brand Mention Reclamation

-The highest conversion rate of any tactic we run, at 25 to 40%.
+The highest conversion rate of any tactic we run.
 The editor already mentioned the client.
 We just ask for the link.
 Setup requires monitoring tools (Google Alerts, Mention, Ahrefs Web Explorer) to surface mentions, then a polite outreach sequence to convert mention to link.
 Lowest cost per placement and almost zero penalty risk.

 Find pages titled "Best X resources" or "Recommended X tools" in the target niche, pitch the curator with your asset.
 Conversion rate is 3 to 7%, mostly because curators receive heavy outreach volume.
 Works best when the asset genuinely belongs on the resource page (a free tool, a definitive guide, a free template).
 Forced fits get ignored or pushed to the bottom of the list.